titpetric/microservice/articles/06-listing-database-migrations.md

 the statement indices in the migration struct.
 We print the initial migrations.sql, as well as every other migration contained in the migration index for the project.

-After running `make` and building all our binaries, we can run the `db-migrate` cli to verify that the migration statements are being printed.
+After running `make` and building all our binaries, we can run the `db-migrate-cli` cli to verify that the migration statements are being printed.

 ~~~
-# ./build/db-migrate-linux-amd64
+# ./build/db-migrate-cli-linux-amd64
 2019/11/26 11:20:00 Migration projects: [stats]
 2019/11/26 11:20:00 Migration statements for stats
 2019/11/26 11:20:00 Printing migrations from migrations.sql